bforsbe/OccuPy/docs/Tutorials/gui.md

 ## Modification options
 In some cases you may want to change the input map based on the scale estimate.
 This is where you do that.
 <br><br>
-If the scale you have selected (below the viewer) is in "occupancy" mode (name has 'occ' in it), OccuPy will let you use it to modify.
+If the scale you have selected (below the viewer) is in "occupancy" mode (has 'occ' in its name), OccuPy will let you use it to modify maps.
 The active modification will be interactively approximated in the "preview" and "plot" tab of the viewer.
 <br><br>
-If the scale you have selected (below the viewer) is in "resolution" mode (name has 'res' in it), OccuPy will *not* let you use it to modify, which will inactivate the "preview" tab of the viewer and the "Modify Map" button.
+If the scale you have selected (below the viewer) has 'res' in its name, OccuPy will *not* let you use it to modify, and inactivate the "preview" tab of the viewer and the "Modify Map" button.
 <div class="admonition hint">
 <p class="admonition-title">It's easier done than said</p>
 <p>